EstuardoSon/EstuardoSon/README.md

 <br />
 <br />

-I'm a Full Stack Developer, I'm on my last year studying Engineering of Science and Systems.
+I'm a Full Stack Developer, I'm on my last year studying Engineering of Science and Systems but I also learn in a lot of courses in Udemy, Platzi and CodigoFacilito.
 I had worked on a lot of projects using different technologies.
 <br />
 <br />